- How is colorectal cancer treated?

 In this stage, the cancer has grown through the first layer of the rectum into deeper layers but has not spread outside the wall of the rectum itself.

 For other stage I cancers, surgery is usually the main treatment.
 Either a low anterior resection (LAR), proctectomy with colo-anal anastomosis, or an abdominoperineal resection (APR) may be done, depending on exactly where the cancer is found within the rectum (these were discussed in detail in the surgery section).
-Adjuvant therapy is not needed after these operations, unless the surgeon finds the cancer is more advanced than was thought before surgery.
+Additional therapy is not needed after these operations, unless the surgeon finds the cancer is more advanced than was thought before surgery.
 If it is more advanced, a combination of chemo and radiation therapy is usually given.

 For some small T1 stage I rectal cancers, another option may be removing them through the anus without an abdominal incision (transanal resection or transanal endoscopic microsurgery).
 If the tumor turns out to have high-risk features (such as a worrisome appearance under the microscope or if cancer is found at the edges of the removed specimen), another surgery, such as those used to treat stage II cancers, may be advised.
 In some cases, adjuvant chemoradiation (treatment with radiation and chemo together) is advised for patients having such surgery.
 5-FU is the chemo drug most often used.

-If you are too sick to have surgery, you may be treated with radiation therapy such as endocavitary radiation therapy (radiation given using a device placed into the rectum through the anus) or brachytherapy (placing radioactive pellets directly into the cancer).
+If you are too sick to have surgery, you may be treated with radiation therapy.
 However, this has not been proven to be as effective as surgery.

 Many of these cancers have grown through the wall of the rectum and may extend into nearby tissues.
 They have not yet spread to the lymph nodes.